vt6/vt6/website/pages/std/core.md

 The list of bytestrings is followed by a `}` character, mostly as a visual aid.
 The first bytestring in a message is the **message type**, the remaining bytestrings are called the **arguments** of the message.

+This format is based on [djb's netstrings](https://cr.yp.to/proto/netstrings.txt).
-This format is simple and extensible and can be generated and parsed without requiring additional memory allocations, but it's slightly hard to type by hand or parse with the naked eye.
+It is simple and extensible and can be generated and parsed without requiring additional memory allocations, but it's slightly hard to type by hand or parse with the naked eye.
 For specifications and documentation, we therefore use an alternate representation for messages that looks like this:

 ```vt6